 WHEREAS, the Company is engaged in the business of the design and implementation of Internet web sites, search engine optimization, search engine marketing, maintenance and website hosting; and

 WHEREAS, Client desires to engage the Company to provide to the Client the services as set forth in one or more Orders (the “Services”).

 NOW THEREFORE, the Company and Client agree as follows:

 1. Term and Termination.

 A. Term of Agreement.
-This Agreement shall be effective as of the date Client accepts and electronically signs this Agreement and shall remain in force until (i) the Subscription Term set forth in the Order ends, (ii) until all Services have been completed by the Company as set forth in the applicable Order and/or (iii) through the date of termination as provided in this Agreement.
+This Agreement shall be effective as of the date Client accepts and electronically signs this Agreement (the “Effective Date”) and shall remain in force until (i) the Subscription Term set forth in the Order ends, (ii) until all Services have been completed by the Company as set forth in the applicable Order and/or (iii) through the date of termination as provided in this Agreement.

-B. Term of Subscriptions.
-Subscriptions to the Services commence on the Start Date and continue for the Subscription Term specified in the applicable Order or as otherwise provided in this Agreement.
-Unless otherwise set forth in an Order, subscriptions shall automatically renew for additional periods of one year for the fees set forth in the applicable Order unless either party give the other party notice of non-renewal at least 30 days prior to the then current Subscription Term.
+B. Term of Subscriptions (subscription-based services only).
+Subscriptions to the Services commence on the Effective Date and continue for the Subscription Term specified in the applicable Order or as otherwise provided in this Agreement.
+Unless otherwise set forth in an Order, subscriptions shall automatically renew for additional periods of one (1) year for the fees set forth in the applicable Order unless either party give the other party notice of non-renewal at least thirty (30) days prior to the then current Subscription Term.
 For the purposes hereof, (i) the term “Start Date” means the date on which the Company shall make the Services available to Client as set forth in the applicable Order; and (ii) the term “Subscription Term” means the subscription period set for in the applicable Order.